An Exceptional Story to Start the Day

 Sidetrack!
 Keen to help modernize the overarching feel of my trusty website.
-Insights about the modern look of http://pillarsofwellness.ca?
-Unquestionably a tremendous physiotherapist in Burlington when seeking inside the Ontario vicinity.
+Insights about the modern look of https://www.lucidphotography.ca?
+Unquestionably a marvelous family photographer in Calgary that cares when seeking inside the Alberta vicinity.
 Send your vote.
 Appreciated!

 Thanks to Dean of Lifestyle Hacking and Abel of Fat-Burning Man for taking the time to share this.

 Here are my notes on the podcast, which you can find here on iTunes: (Link)

 Abel is a super smart, super curious, super effective guy.
 He still struggled with a half-in, half-out lifestyle with his business even though he hated his day job.
 Even when his day job was paying six figures and only required 15 hours of work a week- he still hated it.
 It took him a while to leave but now he is making more money that ever because he has more energy and focus and is living on his own terms.